bderstine/WebsiteMixer-App-Base/README.rst

 WebsiteMixer
 ======

 A Python/Flask alternative to WordPress and Drupal.

-Tested with: Ubuntu 18.04, Flask 1.0.2, Python 3.6.7
+Developed for Ubuntu 18.04, Flask 1.0.2, Python 3.6.7, SQLAchemy 1.2.15

 Run
 ---